SAP/luigi/README.md

 ### Code formatting for contributors

 All projects in the repository use [Prettier](https://prettier.io) to format source code.
 Run the `npm install` command in the root folder to install it along with [husky](https://github.com/typicode/husky), the Git hooks manager.
 Both tools ensure proper codebase formatting before committing it.

+## Tests

+To run UI tests locally:

+- Run `npm run cypress:run` in the root folder to start tests in the headless browser.
+- Run `npm run cypress:open` in the root folder to start tests in the interactive mode.